 One of the most spectacular sites in the Blue Mountains World Heritage Area is the Jenolan Caves.
-Decorated with jaw-dropping limestone crystal formations, Jenolan Caves are Australia’s largest and most spectacular caves system that is open to the public.
-The caves are also the oldest caves in the world, having formed 340 million years ago.
-The only older rocks I visited in Australia are the 460-million-year-old Glasshouse Rocks in Narooma.
+Decorated with jaw-dropping limestone crystal formations, Jenolan Caves are Australia’s largest and most spectacular cave system that is open to the public.

 After the fires and the floods of 2019, like many other areas in the Blue Mountains, Jenolan Caves have been closed for most of 2020 as repairs were carried out in the caves, the buildings, and the access road.
 In fact, the winding Jenolan Caves road gets damaged by the weather somewhat frequently, and it’s always best to check whether the road is open, or if there is an alternative route currently in place for accessing the caves.